rahad2694/warehouse-management-client-side/README.md

 # VitaPure
-### (This is an WMS- "Warehouse Management System" Which will help a dealer to sore his item list with proper stock and price info.
-Ass well as it will help him managing his warehouse digitally)
+### (This is an WMS- "Warehouse Management System" Which will help a dealer to sore his items with proper stock and price info.
+As well as it will help him managing his warehouse digitally)

 For Live Site Link [Click Here](https://vitapure-wms.web.app/).